SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Beside discussing the telemetry data for the last lap, you can also ask Aiden to give you corner by corner instructions while you are driving.
 This is discussed [below](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#coaching-on-the-track).

 DISCLAIMER: This functionality requires a very capable LLM for decent results.
 This LLM must be able to follow multiple, complex chain of thoughts at the same time and must be able to perform reasoning based on supplied facts.
 At the time of this writing, only high end models like GPT 4o, Claude 3 Opus or Mistral Large are in this group.
-The upcoming o1 model of OpenAI is even better in this area, but it is prohibitevly expensive.
-According to my testing, GPT 4o mini, the most cost-efficient model of OpenAI and also Mistral Small by Mistral AI also show good results, but sometimes they mix up things, for example, that applying less brake pressure at the start of the braking phase will make your braking phase shorter.
+The upcoming o1 model of OpenAI may be even better in this area, but it will be prohibitevly expensive.
+According to my testing, GPT 4o mini, the most cost-efficient model of OpenAI and also Mistral Small by Mistral AI show good results as well, but sometimes they mix up things, for example, that applying less brake pressure at the start of the braking phase will make your braking phase shorter.
 This can also happen with the stronger models sometimes, but not that often.
+You can experiment with the *Creativity* configuration setting of the Driving Coach to find the best compromise here.

 ### Track layout